lb0o/website/content/en/docs/install/talos/kexec.md

 -   [Talos Linux documentation on kernel command line](https://www.talos.dev/latest/talos-guides/install/bare-metal-platforms/network-config/#kernel-command-line).
 -   [Official Linux Kernel documentation](https://www.kernel.org/doc/Documentation/filesystems/nfs/nfsroot.txt)

-## 1.4 Boot Talos Linux
+## 4. Boot Talos Linux

-Now that we have distributives and the network configuration, it's time to boot Talos.
+Now that we have the Talos distributive and the network configuration, it's time to boot Talos.
 The first command loads the Talos kernel into RAM, and the second switches the current system to this new kernel:

 ```text